pgmoka/quotes/README.md

+“All major changes are like death.
+You can't see to the other side until you are there.” - Ian Malcom in Jurassic Park by Michael Crichton

 "It is hard to appreciate that when someone is stomping you face they might be showing you their achilles heel" - Unrully by David Mitchel

 "The report of my death was an exaggeration" - Mark Twain